Karen Elliott Reg MBACP (Accred)

 If negative thoughts are holding you back and and you want to make a positive change, call me on 07969 427502 or email me at email@example.com and I will endeavour to contact you within 24 hours.

 |Face to face counselling:||Yes|

-I offer appointments during the day time, evening and where possible at a weekend.
+I offer flexible appointments during the day time, evening and where possible at a weekend.

 Types of client